-July by the Numbers reaches #4 with the most appropriate jersey possible.
+July by the Numbers reaches #4 with the most appropriate jersey possible on America's birthday.

 The patriotically named Rochester Americans were founded in 1956, making them the second oldest franchise in the American Hockey League by far, with the third oldest still active team having been founded in 1992.